metral/memhog-operator/README.md

 * The Pod runs with a default set of resource requests & limits.

-* In the Pod's namespace there must also be an instantiated object of the custom `AppMonitor` TPR that the operator depends on e.g.:
+* In the Pod's namespace there must also be an instantiated object of the custom `AppMonitor` CRD that the operator depends on e.g.:

   ```
   apiVersion: kubedemo.com/v1